systemd/systemd/docs/MEMORY_PRESSURE.md

 back to the kernel as it happens, relieving the memory pressure before it becomes too critical.

-The effects of memory pressure during runtime generaly are growing latencies during operation: when a program requires memory but the system is busy writing out memory to (relatively slow) disks in order make some available, this generally surfaces in scheduling latencies, and applications and services will
+The effects of memory pressure during runtime generally are growing latencies during operation: when a program requires memory but the system is busy writing out memory to (relatively slow) disks in order make some available, this generally surfaces in scheduling latencies, and applications and services will